 From what we can see, the Redrock Study Task is more similar to its Problem-Solving Test predecessor than a game.
 That makes the tips to this task a bit different from the previously-popular Plant Defense game.
 There’s no instant formula that can guarantee the best chance of survival (maybe this is why Plant Defense got canceled), rather, you must act and think like a McKinsey consultant.

-A good McKinsey consultant always takes a top-down approach when analyzing a problem, and recruiter often favor candidates with this trait.
+A good McKinsey consultant always takes a top-down approach when analyzing a problem, and recruiters often favor candidates with this trait.
 During the Study, McKinsey can assess this trait when you collect and arrange data.

-Always collect the objectives first.
+Always collect the Objectives first.
 They are the central problems of the case, and represent the highest level of your issue tree.
 You must always collect them into the Research Journal.
 If they are too long, you can always note down a summary on a piece of scratch paper.

 The next step is to identify the math formula.
 This type of data governs which calculation formula you need to use, and in turns, which numbers to collect next.
 We’ll call this the relational data.
 The objectives will determine the relational data points you need.